 f) owners, shareholders, clients, visitors, local community and neighbors of the organization and the general public;

-g) customers, medical and other community services, media, academia, business associations and non-governmental organizations (NGOs);
+g) customers, medical and other community services, media, academia, business associations, and non-governmental organizations (NGOs);

-h) occupational health and safety organizations, occupational safety and health-care professionals.
+h) occupational health and safety organizations, occupational safety, and health-care professionals.

 Some needs and expectations are mandatory; for example because they have been incorporated into laws and regulations.
 The organization may also decide to voluntarily agree to, or adopt, other needs and expectations (e.g. subscribing to a voluntary initiative).
 Once the organization adopts them they are addressed when planning and establishing the OH&S management system.

-This requirement addresses the desires and demands of all those who may have interest in the organization and could impact its mission and who, in turn, should then influence its OHSMS It asks those seeking ISO 45001 certification to have an ongoing system for determining these influences.
+This requirement addresses the desires and demands of all those who may have an interest in the organization and could impact its mission and who, in turn, should then influence its OHSMS It asks those seeking ISO 45001 certification to have an ongoing system for determining these influences.

-Clause 4.1 requires the organization to understand the internal and external issues that can impact in a positive or negative manner on its health and safety performance including, inter alia, organizational culture and structure, and the external environment including cultural, social, political, legal, financial, technological, economic, market competition and natural factors of significance to its performance.
+Clause 4.1 requires the organization to understand the internal and external issues that can impact in a positive or negative manner its health and safety performance including, inter alia, organizational culture and structure, and the external environment including cultural, social, political, legal, financial, technological, economic, market competition and natural factors of significance to its performance.
 Consideration of the above will aid the identification of interested parties and their needs and expectations.
 ISO 45001 defines an interested party or stakeholder as “a person or organization that can affect, be affected by, or perceive itself to be affected by a decision or activity”.
 ISO 45001 requires the organization to determine: